sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

 export default App;
 ```

-*Note that it is not advisable to add complex components as additional Workspace content - the `WorkspaceContents` property is meant to allow you to add styling elements or interaction areas (simple toolbars, buttons, etc.) around the usual Workspace content.*
+*Note that it isn't advisable to add complex components as additional Workspace content - the `WorkspaceContents` property is meant to allow you to add styling elements or interaction areas (simple toolbars, buttons, etc.) around the usual Workspace content.*

 The `<WorkspaceContents />` component expects a Workspace ID as a prop.